 Standards-based Mobile SSO for Enterprise Apps

 In this blog, I’ll dive a bit deeper into the security aspects of mobile SSO.
 In particular, I’ll bust some common myths about SSO and underlying standards like SAML & OAuth, and hopefully deliver some useful information you can apply to keep your enterprise mobile apps safe in an increasingly hostile environment.
-Finally, I’ll cover several unique features of Appdome for SSO+ which will enable you to improve your security posture immediately, AND boost usability at the same time!
+Finally, I’ll cover several unique features of Appdome for SSO that enable improve mobile app security instantly, AND boost usability at the same time!

 Enterprise Authentication – Secure by Design